Robert-LTH/TaskHub/README.md

 An OpenAPI/Swagger UI powered by NSwag is available at `/swagger`.

 Plugins must be compiled and copied under the `plugins` directory as described in the project.
+If multiple versions of a plugin exist in version-named subdirectories, the server loads the highest available version.
+Executed-command history includes the version of the plugin that handled each command.
 The `TaskHub.Abstractions` project contains shared interfaces and result types and can be packaged as a NuGet dependency for plugin development.